 The protein encoded by this gene is a member of the tripartite motif (TRIM) family.
 The TRIM motif includes three zinc-binding domains, a RING, a B-box type 1 and a B-box type 2, and a coiled-coil region.
 This protein localizes to the cytoplasm and its expression is induced by interferon.
 The protein down-regulates transcription from the HIV-1 LTR promoter region, suggesting that function of this protein may be to mediate interferon's antiviral effects.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2010]

 GeneCards Summary for TRIM22 Gene

 TRIM22 (Tripartite Motif Containing 22) is a Protein Coding gene.
-Diseases associated with TRIM22 include mhc class ii deficiency and hiv-1.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and ligase activity.
+Diseases associated with TRIM22 include rubella and bare lymphocyte syndrome, type ii, complementation group c.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
 An important paralog of this gene is TRIM58.

 UniProtKB/Swiss-Prot for TRIM22 Gene

 Interferon-induced antiviral protein involved in cell innate immunity.
 The antiviral activity could in part be mediated by TRIM22-dependent ubiquitination of viral proteins.
 Plays a role in restricting the replication of HIV-1, encephalomyocarditis virus (EMCV) and hepatitis B virus (HBV).
 Acts as a transcriptional repressor of HBV core promoter.
 May have E3 ubiquitin-protein ligase activity.